-Fil-Heritage sprinter Trenten Beram clocked 20.96 to again break the National Record.
+Fil-Heritage sprinter Trenten Beram clocked 20.96 to break the National Record again.
 Beram came into this competition with a PB of 21.12.
 Clocked 21.05 in the heats, 21.07 in the semis, and then 20.96 in the finals.

 But it was the tall Yang Chun-Han who came through in lane 8 to steal the gold in the last 10 meters clocking 20.66, well outside the Meet Record of 20.28.

-Beram who is from New York is competing for the University of Connecticut in NCAA Division 1.
+Beram, from New York, is competing for the University of Connecticut in NCAA Division 1.
 His mother is from Cebu.

 Trenten Beram !!! breaks National 200m Record advances to Semis (video included)